 4) ÁBATON’s Portable House: 27 m2 (290 ft2)

-Of all the small home’s I’ve seen that you could stick on the back of the truck this one by Spanish Architect’s ÁBATON speaks to me most.
+This small home sticks on the back of the truck by Spanish Architect’s ÁBATON speaks volumes.
 It doesn’t use vertical space that much, nor is it rocking ingenious storage.
 It is just beautiful design embodying the best of simplicity.
-I want to plonk one on a mountain somewhere and just watch the weather go by.

 Read more at ÁBATON